.hm

 The .hm registry was added in July 1997.
-The Australian government, the only entity with any formal ties to the territory, does not use the domain, instead using .aq, the domain for Antarctica, for the islands' official website.
+The Australian government, the only entity with any formal ties to the territory, does not use the domain, instead using .au, the domain for Australia, for the islands' official website.
 An Australian registrar, the HM Domain Registry (registry.hm), manages the domain and has opened it to outside registration.
 Any entity can register an .hm domain, with all domains directly registered at the second level.

+The domain zone is being used by several websites related to Khanty-Mansiysk (Russia).
+Examples are a local engineering company Istok and Avto HM VK group's short link.